kepbod/ivim/README.md

  * Ctags generates an index (or tag) file of language objects found in source files that allows these items to be quickly and easily located by a text editor or other utility.
 I recommend you to use [Exuberant Ctags](http://ctags.sourceforge.net/).

-*To use this configuration with less bugs, please get more suggestions from [here](https://github.com/kepbod/ivim/wiki/Suggestions)*
+*To use this distribution with less bugs, please get more suggestions from [here](https://github.com/kepbod/ivim/wiki/Suggestions)*

 ## Features